ratulalahy/intro_to_swe/projects/milestone-2.md

 ### 6. **Individual Reflections**
 **Format:** Submitted separately via online form

-- Responses to: (1) How did requirements analysis shape your understanding of the {guilabel}`To-Do List`'s user needs?
+- Responses to: (1) How did requirements analysis shape your understanding of the {{todo}}'s user needs?
 (2) What improvement in your Python coding or testing skills do you target next?

 ### 7. **GitHub Releases**